narkisr/learn-you-some-sec/Slides.md

 * Motivation
 * Framework of thought
-* The Attacker mindset
+* Getting into the Attacker mindset
-* Protection guidelines
+* Defense techniques
 * Passwords, secrets and lies
 * Seconomics